UUDigitalHumanitieslab/GrETEL-upload/README.md

 ### Database schema

-You can use the command `php index.php migrate/install` to create the database.
+You can use the command `php index.php migrate` in the source directory to create/migrate the database.

+### Permissions

+Make sure the `uploads` directory is writable for the user running the Apache daemon (usually `www-data`).

 ## Libraries

 ### PHP

 GrETEL-upload is written in PHP and created with [CodeIgniter 3.1.0](https://www.codeigniter.com/).
-It makes use of the following libraries:
+The application uses the following libraries:

 * `application/libraries/Alpino.php`: Wrapper around Alpino's dependency parser and tokenisation scripts.
 * `application/libraries/BaseX.php`: BaseX PHP script.
 Slightly modified to work in CodeIgniter.